 Please bring a 10-hole harmonica in the key of C. If you have other harmonicas, feel free bring them but, for this course, all materials will be put into the key of C. If you are going to buy a harmonica, please buy one that is of a reasonable quality (i.e., not a toy).
 Good quality brands available at Long & McQuade and other music stores are Hohner and Lee Oskar.
 Some of the better Suzuki models are also suitable.
 Expect to pay $40-60 for a reasonable quality harmonica.
 Cheap harmonicas make it difficult to play single notes cleanly and have a limited lifespan.
 We will not be playing chromatic harmonica (the one with button on the side) in the course.
 If you have a harmonica rack and want to learn how to use it, please bring it as well.
 I also recommend bringing a notebook, pen or pencil, and music stand.

-Currently I am a multi-instrumentalist (bass, harmonica, acoustic / electric guitar, with a touch of mandolin) and sing (lead / harmony) in the Calgary-based band Horizon Ridge and guitarist / vocalist in the duo The Still Waters.
+Currently, I play several instruments (bass, harmonica, acoustic / electric guitar, with a touch of mandolin) and sing (lead / harmony) in the Calgary-based band Horizon Ridge.
 We have played at festivals, folk clubs, public and house concerts, and gala events in Canada and the US.

 Playing Experience Levels